dotnet/arcade/Documentation/DependencyDescriptionFormat.md

   - Build Tools Version – Build tools version text file and associated version in the props file
   - Dot Net CLI Version – CLI version text file and other associated versions.

   The expression file corresponding to a dependency is implied by the dependency name.
-Build or product dependencies can have well known names, implying an expression in a specific form (e.g. global.json + repository scripting), or any other generic name, implying the version is expressed in the version.props file in the repository.
+Toolset or Product dependencies can have well known names, implying an expression in a specific form (e.g. global.json + repository scripting), or any other generic name, implying the version is expressed in the version.props file in the repository.
 Examples:
     - AspNetCoreAllVersion - Product input of aspnet, expressed in version.props
     - DotNetSDKVersion – CLI SDK, expressed in global.json
     - ArcadeSDKVersion – Arcade SDK, expressed global.json and repository scripting